 Though washing is the obvious way to clean your hair, overwashing can lead to scalp irritation and dehydration.
 It’s tricky, especially for those of us with oily scalps, but try to wash your hair no more than two to three times a week.

 Brushing too much can strip natural oils from the scalp, causing irritation.
 Direct and heavy pressure can also cause inflammation.
 To keep your scalp healthy, brush your hair no more than twice a day and even better, use the wide-tooth Hair Gain comb to effortlessly detangle wet or dry hair.

 Excessive heat styling, such as blow drying and curling, can cause scalp irritation (as well as damage to the cuticle of the hair).
 Try using heat styling only once a week and turn the heat dial right down.
 Try to Air-dry your tresses whenever possible.

-Even in our more enlightened times, many hair and scalp products contain harsh chemicals that can strip the scalp of its natural oils and cause irritation.
+Even in our more enlightened times, many hair and scalp products, serums and cleansers contain harsh chemicals that can strip the scalp of its natural oils and cause irritation.
 Always choose natural, sulphate-free, and paraben-free products whenever possible.